truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 iXsystems is pleased to release TrueNAS SCALE 23.10.1.3!
 This is a small hotpatch with fixes for network interfaces, including related fixes for TrueNAS Enterprise High-Availability (HA) platforms.

-* [NAS-125862](https://ixsystems.atlassian.net/browse/NAS-125862) - bond (link aggregation) interface failure during database migration.
+* [NAS-125862](https://ixsystems.atlassian.net/browse/NAS-125862) - bond (link aggregation) physical interface constraint failure during database migration.

 {{< enterprise >}}
 These changes and known issue only impact TrueNAS SCALE Enterprise platforms with the High Availability (HA) feature.